(225 ILCS 450/20.01)

 Grounds for discipline; license or registration.

 (a) The Department may refuse to issue or renew, or may revoke, suspend, or

 reprimand any registration or registrant,

 any license or licensee, place a licensee or registrant on probation for a period

 of time subject to any conditions the Department may specify including requiring

 the licensee or registrant to attend continuing education courses or to work under the

-violation, restrict the authorized scope of practice, or require a licensee
+violation, restrict the authorized scope of practice, require a licensee

-or registrant to undergo a peer review program, for any one or more of the following:
+or registrant to undergo a peer review program, assess costs as provided for under Section 20.4, or take other disciplinary or non-disciplinary action for any one or more of the following:

-(1) Violation of any provision of this Act.
+(1) Violation of any provision of this Act or rule

 (9) Practicing on a revoked, suspended, or inactive